mwroberts3/pomodoro-progress/README.md

 # Pomo Progress!
 ## Purpose
-Started as final project for CS50 and turned into a tool I'll probably keep using and building for the forseeable future.
-It is a way to track data regarding advancement towards a goal.
-It's based on the Pomodoro Technique&trade;, but could really apply to anytype of task that requires repetition.
+Started as final project for CS50 and turned into a tool I'll probably keep using and building for the foreseeable future.
+It is a way to track data regarding advancement towards a goal, short or long term.
+It's based on the Pomodoro Technique&trade;, but could really apply to any type of task that requires repetition.

-Compared to other versions of Pomodoro trackers on the internet, Pomo Progress! is more concerned and aimed at helping individuals acheive longer term goals.
+Compared to other versions of Pomodoro trackers on the internet, Pomo Progress! is more concerned and aimed at helping individuals achieve longer term goals.

 ## Current Version Information ##
 **Version:** 1.0<br>